rocky-linux/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
-`kernel-6.12.0-124.40.1.el10_1` Patched mentioned above, enforces lockdown when secureboot is enabled
+`kernel-6.12.0-124.40.1.el10_1` Patches mentioned above, enforces lockdown when secureboot is enabled

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?